nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `removefromlesson LESSON_INDEX n/NAME [n/NAME]…`

-* `LESSON_INDEX` is the index of the lesson as displayed in the list.
+* `LESSON_INDEX` is the index of the lesson as displayed in the lesson list.
 * `NAME` must be the full name of a student in the lesson.

 Examples: